gavinthebox/cimg-postgres/README.md

 ***This image is designed to supercede the legacy CircleCI PostgreSQL image, `circleci/postgres`.***

 `cimg/postgres` is a Docker image created by CircleCI with continuous integration builds in mind.
-Making changes to play with releases
+Making another change

 ## Support Policy